A Guide To Going Green In Business

 #1: Go paperless

 Paper accounts for around 25% of the waste found in our landfills, and that creates environmental problems because of the emission of greenhouse gases.
 By going paperless, you can reduce the problem, and because you will be using less printer ink as well, you will both a) create even less waste, and b) save money by not relying on ink (or paper).
 So, rather than printing off reams of material to be stored in your filing cabinets, consider saving your important documents to the cloud.
 Rather than relying on expensive mailouts with your business letters and promotional materials, communicate through email or fax online.
-And use digital versions of your regular paper products, such as using Trello to replace your sticky notes and your smartphone calendar instead of using a paper planner.
+And use digital versions of your regular paper products, such as Trello to replace your sticky notes and your smartphone calendar instead of using a paper planner.

 #2: Make changes around your office